- Limited at my LGS

-“What does my deck want?” is a question I constantly ask myself this after I’ve decided what colors I’m in.
-Though I don’t always have specifics in mind, I always have an idea of what I want my deck to look like when it’s finished – even if it’s just to have a good curve with some interaction.
+“What does my deck want?” is constantly on my mind after I’ve decided what colors I’m in.
 If I’m drafting Prismari, my deck is trying to draw extra cards and cast big spells.
 It just wants to survive the developing phase and doesn’t care about playing early threats.
-If I’m drafting Witherbloom, my deck should have decent removal and lifegain synergies
+If I’m drafting Quandrix, my deck should have ramp and ways to spend a lot of mana.

 At the very least, I ask myself what my deck wants in between packs, though it’s something that’s always in the back of my mind.
 Sometimes it’s specific, like seeing that my deck needs 2-drops so I have to take them over almost everything else in pack 3.
 In other cases it’s vague, like my deck really wants a piece of interaction or two out of pack 3 to be complete.

 Here’s the CABS deck role checklist.